 Cost Breakdown of Cost of Shipping Containers

 To provide a clearer understanding of the cost differences between 20ft and 40ft containers, we will break down the average shipping costs and offer examples for both container types.
+Note: The following rates are estimates for January 2026 and are subject to change based on weekly market fluctuations.

 | Cost Component | Average Cost (USD) |